vivachu/slate/source/includes/_treats.md

 Parameter | Required | Description
 --------- | ------- | -----------
-days | false | The number of days to look back from the current day to limit the amount of treats and users to return.
-For example, a value of 1 looks for treats that were given since yesterday.
-The default is 7 days.
+hours | false | The number of hours to look back from the current day to limit the amount of treats and users to return.
+For example, a value of 12 looks for treats that were given since 12 hours from the current time.
+The default is 168 hours (7 days). test | false | If this parameter is set, then all email addresses in the return data will be set to the value of this parameter.
+For example, set test=yourEmail@you.com to send email to yourself.

 <aside class="success">
 Returns an array of email addresses mapped to treats for the specific user.